python-discord/site/pydis_site/apps/content/resources/guides/pydis-guides/contributing.md

   Check out our [**Code Review Guide**](../code-reviews-primer/) to learn how to be a star reviewer.
 Reviewing PRs is a vital part of open source development, and we always need more reviewers!

 ### That's it!
 Thank you for contributing to our community projects.
-If you don't understand anything or need clarification, feel free to ask a question in the`dev-contrib`channel and keep an eye out for staff members with the **@PyDis Core Developers** role in the server.
-We're always happy to help!
+If there's anything you don't understand or you just want to discuss with other contributors, come visit the`dev-contrib`channel to ask questions.
+Keep an eye out for staff members with the **@PyDis Core Developers** role in the server; we're always happy to help!